 - GHI Corporation has been incorporated for several years and is currently taxed as a C corporation.
 GHI can file Form 2553 by December 31 if the company wants to convert to an S corporation in the following year.

 Form 2553 requires the signature of each shareholder, so leave yourself ample time to take care of this.

 A corporation can file Form 2553 after the due date and still receive IRS approval to make the election retroactive to the beginning of the corporation's tax year.

 Attach a statement indicating that the corporation either had reasonable cause or inadvertently failed to file Form 2553 in a timely manner.
 Explain the circumstances in detail.
-Both Form 2553 and the attached statement must be signed by each and every shareholder.
+The attached statement must be signed by each shareholder.

 - What happened and when did it happen?

-- What facts and circumstances prevented it during the period of time that the business entity had not yet filed the forms?
+- What facts and circumstances prevented filing during the period of time that the business entity had not yet filed the form?

-- How did these facts and circumstances result in the forms not being filed on time?
+- How did these facts and circumstances result in the form not being filed on time?